barryclark/jekyll-now/_posts/2018-04-10-Introduction-to-Data-Driven-Documents.md

 ![Sample line chart](https://raw.githubusercontent.com/julianjoseph/julianjoseph.github.io/master/images/fdt-line-chart.jpg)

 D3 has been around since about 2011, but, like so many other dev tools, was completely new to me!
-I started by going through the excellent PluralSight course: [D3.js Data Visualization Fundamentals](https://app.pluralsight.com/library/courses/d3js-data-visualization-fundamentals/table-of-contents).
+I started by going through the excellent PluralSight course: [D3.js Data Visualization Fundamentals](https://app.pluralsight.com/library/courses/d3js-data-visualization-fundamentals/table-of-contents), then had a go at creating my own simple chart, using my MongoDB data in the cloud.
 This post is just an overview, so I won't go into too much detail on how to get up and running with D3.

 D3 is definitely not a "here's my x series data, here's my y series data, plot a line chart" tool.
 It is quite low level, and requires a fairly good understanding of:
 * DOM